 Once you’re happy with your changes, drag and drop the countdown timer onto your popup and adjust the styling to fit the rest of your design:

-(Hint: Countdown timers work on mobile popups, SleekBars, and teasers, too.)
+(Hint: Countdown timers work on mobile popups, sticky bars, and teasers, too.)

 Next, set an end date for your timer and select its language.
 (We’ll change the date format based on that.)